 Each of the five guest rooms with private baths tells a story of Fulton, Missouri’s history and its prominent people.
 The Marquess, named for the first family that lived in the house, is a cozy room with a queen-sized antique bed, rose-colored wallpaper and marble-topped antique bedside tables with lamps.

 Although the room has a Victorian feel, modern amenities make for a comfortable stay.
-The electric fireplace with two armchairs facing it is a promise to up the cozy in colder months.
-There is also a TV with cable, a DVD player, bath amenities and a walk-in shower.
+The electric fireplace with two armchairs facing it promises to keep the cozy in colder months.
+There is also a TV with cable, a DVD player, bath amenities, and a walk-in shower.
 The period sink is under the eve of the room.
 Because this room is on the 2nd floor, it is not handicapped accessible.

-As a note about the room.
-E.H.
-Marquess, the first owner of the house, was a professor at Westminster College in Fulton following his time in the Confederate Army.
+As a note about the room, E.H.
+Marquess, the first owner of the house, was a professor at Westminster College in Fulton after serving in the Confederate Army.

 The M.T.
-Bell room with its king size bed is located downstairs for people who need to stay on a ground level floor.
-If you do stay in this room, notice the beautiful stained-glass windows at the turn of the stairs heading to the 2nd floor.
+Bell room, with its king-size bed, is located downstairs for people who need to stay on a ground-level floor.
+If you do stay in this room, notice the beautiful stained-glass windows at the turn of the stairs heading to the second floor.

 Loganberry Mugs for Sale